deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Yyyep."
 BASEBALL shifted his seat a bit, and the couch finally gave up,—with a crackle of disintegrating wood, it tilted to one side and folded up like a house of cards.

-There was a long silence. "…Base?"
+There was a long silence. "...Base?"

 "Yeah, Legs?"